-The disciples really should have washed their own feet when they came to the upper room for the last supper.
-The water and towels were right there.
+The disciples really should have washed their own feet when they came to the upper room for the Last Supper.
+The water and towels were right there, but they didn't do it and it needed to be done.
 Jesus did it for them and told us he was giving us an example to follow.